ctesta01/ctesta01.github.io/_posts/2017-03-17-Math-Resources.md

     creditlink: https://johncarlosbaez.wordpress.com/2011/12/11/the-beauty-of-roots/
 ---

-Knowledge is the Great Equalizer.
-And when we live in a time of great wealth inequality, I believe mathematics is a way forward to empower those who have found themselves as underdogs.
-Whether it is for personal need, for a job, for money, or for a grand cause, to find beauty and elegance in the world, mathematics is meant to be shared and enjoyed by many.
-Individuals may approach mathematics from different perspectives, motivations, and mindsets, and regardless, mathematics strengthens and mystifies those who consume it.
-It is my hope that among these links readers will find interesting ideas and useful directions for their own personal benefit.

-- "A mathematician is a device for turning coffee into theorems."
+- "A mathematician is a device for turning coffee into theorems." -Alfréd Rényi
-- "God may not play dice with the universe, but something strange is going on with the prime numbers."
+- "God may not play dice with the universe, but something strange is going on with the prime numbers." -Carl Pomerance
 - "It is not enough to be in the right place at the right time.
-You should also have an open mind at the right time."
+You should also have an open mind at the right time." -Paul Erdős

+Please, enjoy mathematics as I have.
+The following are many links and resources which I have found useful as well as inspiring.

 ## Communities